|On this page|

 density should be

-1000 - the value of water under standard conditions.
+1000 - water’s density under standard conditions.
 This value is also called background value and used for the background grid.

 For the first Point Attribute Name, enter